Leaky Prompts: How Context Pollution Degrades AI Performance

 Supporting Resources

-Cognitive Load Theory: Studies of information processing limitations show how excessive or poorly structured information overwhelms processing capacity, providing the theoretical foundation for context pruning and information hierarchy techniques that address context pollution.
+• Cognitive load theory: Studies of information processing limitations show how excessive or poorly structured information overwhelms processing capacity, providing the theoretical foundation for context pruning and information hierarchy techniques that address context pollution.